Steps To Follow Immediately After A Crash

 - The driver’s name, date of birth, contact information, and insurance information.

-- The responding police officer’s name and badge number.
+- If you choose to call the police – the responding police officer’s name and badge number.

-Ensure that the motorist waits for the police to arrive.
+If you choose to call 911, the motorist should wait for the police to arrive.
 If they refuse or do not provide ID, get their license plate number, state of issue, and a description of the person driving the car.

-Make sure to request an incident report from the police (this is required if there is personal injury or property damage).
+An incident report from the police is often required for compensation if there is personal injury or property damage.
 This incident report will be essential to settling the case with the driver’s insurance company.

 - Note: You do not need to take an ambulance in order for there to be an incident report.
 If you do take an ambulance, do not count on the paramedics taking down information for a police report.